haoshuwei/argocd-samples/istio-canary/README.md

-# Canary
+# Canary with Istio

-The blue green strategy is not supported by built-in Kubernetes Deployment but available via third-party Kubernetes controller.
+The canary strategy is not supported by built-in Kubernetes Deployment but available via third-party Kubernetes controller.
 This example demonstrates how to implement blue-green deployment via [Argo Rollouts](https://github.com/argoproj/argo-rollouts):

 #### 1 Install Argo Rollouts controller